wharfkit/website/src/lib/docs/SessionKit/AccountCreationPlugin.md

 # AccountCreationPlugin

-The `AccountCreationPlugin` is a type of plugin for the [Session Kit](/docs/session-kit) that allows users to create antelope accounts from within an application.
+The `AccountCreationPlugin` is a type of plugin for the [Session Kit](/docs/session-kit) that allows users to create antelope accounts from within applications using WharfKit.
 These plugins can be developed either for a specific application's needs, or built generically and released publicly as packages any application can use.

 ## Usage